-Prerequisite: Passing grade in Art 4 or Teacher Portfolio Review.
-All students are required to prepare a portfolio for submittal to the AP for examination.
+Prerequisite: Passing grade in Foundations of Art 1 & 2 and one additional art class and Teacher Portfolio Review.
+All students are required to prepare a portfolio for submittal to the AP for examination and to pay an additional fee.

 The AP Art and Design Program includes three different courses: AP 2-D Art and Design, AP 3-D Art and Design, and AP Drawing.
 Students may choose to take 1, 2 or all 3 courses.
 The AP Art and Design courses are for the serious artist who is prepared to spend the year developing a college level portfolio that is focused on a Sustained Investigation.
 These courses will be taught at a faster pace than the normal high school art class.
 The expectations and standards are higher.
 Essentially, these are college level courses, with higher-level skills and outside projects.
 In order to be successful, you should expect to spend at least the same amount of time outside of class on your work as you do during class in order to successfully prepare an AP Art and Design Portfolio.
 You will be expected to complete roughly a project every two weeks.
 In addition to spending more time outside of class, the assessment of your work will be more stringent.
 Consequently, it is a good idea to begin working now to develop your knowledge of contemporary artists, trends, and artwork.
 Please note, you will need to accept the responsibility of documenting your work and preparing digital slides for your final portfolio.
 The submission of a portfolio is mandatory, and you may only submit original work.
 As an AP Artist, you are expected to create and submit quality artwork that is comparable to artwork produced at the college level.